Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 3. Preventing Digital Eyes Strain.

-Now-a-days, nearly everybody spends hours on the smartphones, computers or televisions in the digital era.
+Now-a-days, nearly everybody spends hours on the smartphones, computers or televisions.
 Computer Vision Syndrome or Digital Eye Strain has been a significant health issue.
-It is characterized by such symptoms as dryness, blurred vision, headache and pain in the neck.
+It is characterized by such symptoms like dryness, blurred vision, headache and pain in the neck.

 Preventive Tips: